MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-comparison-operators.md

 ## How-to

-1. Place your cursor either inside the class on on the IComparable keyword.
+1. Place your cursor either inside the class or on the IComparable keyword.

 2. Next, do one of the following: